valentina-bec/valentina-bec/README.md

 - 👋 Hi, I’m @valentina-bec
-- 👀 I’m interested in coding projects
+- 👀 I’m courious about data science
 - 🌱 I’m currently learning python

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 mail me : valentina.becerra@gmail.com

 <!---
 valentina-bec/valentina-bec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.